 FAQ - Workers’ Compensation

-If you are receiving Temporary Disability, Vocational Rehabilitation Temporary Disability, or Maintenance Allowance from your employer’s workers’ compensation carrier, you generally cannot receive DI benefits.
-However, if your workers’ compensation benefits are less than your DI benefits, you may be able to receive the difference between the two rates.
+In most cases, you cannot receive DI benefits for the same period you are receiving Temporary Disability or Permanent Disability benefits from your employer or employer’s workers’ compensation insurance carrier.
+However, there are exceptions.
+For example, if your workers’ compensation weekly benefit is less than your DI weekly benefit, you could receive the difference between the two rates.
 Contact SDI for further information.